un-hackathon-2026/ground-truth/README.md

 # ground-truth

-**Trust & Viability Copilot for development data** - UN Open Source Week Hackathon, Challenge 3.
+**Trust & Viability Copilot for development data**  UN Open Source Week Hackathon, Challenge 3.

-Given a natural-language question about development data, the system suggests candidate datasets, lets the user pick one, then deeply evaluates that dataset's trustworthiness across four dimensions — including whether independent sources *agree* on the numbers and returns a clear PASS / REVIEW / REJECT verdict.
+Given a natural-language question about development data, the system suggests candidate datasets, lets the user pick one, then deeply evaluates that dataset's trustworthiness across four dimensions, including whether independent sources *agree* on the numbers and returns a clear PASS / REVIEW / REJECT verdict.

 Data is fetched live from the **World Bank API** and the **UN Data Commons**.